alang24/Visualization-InjuryProbability/README.md

-# Injury-Visualization
+# Visualization of Crash Simulation Injury Probabilities
-While at the Center for Applied Biomechanics, I had written a MATLAB script that produced injury visualizations on the human body for various FEA crash simulations.
-The script was slow and felt hard-coded, and I wanted to adapt the script using Python.
-The result was that I was able to familiarize myself with Pandas, numpy, and Pillow while creating a faster and easier to use alternative.
+While at the Center for Applied Biomechanics, I had written a MATLAB script that produced injury visualizations on the human body for various FEA crash simulations scenarios.
+Since the script was slow, poorly structured, and difficult to use, I wanted to adapt the script using Python.
+This project allowed me to familiarize myself with Pandas, numpy, and Pillow while creating a faster and easier to use alternative.

 **Performance comparison:**
 - MATLAB runtime: 1.0625 seconds per image